-A great way to discover all aspects of the beautiful island of Guernsey - The Spring Walking Festival returns from 25th May to 9th June 2019 – and St Pierre Park Hotel located just a mile from the island’s pretty capital St Peter Port – is an ideal base from which to explore.
+A great way to discover all aspects of the beautiful island of Guernsey is to take part in The Spring Walking Festival and St Pierre Park Hotel, located just a mile from the island’s pretty capital St Peter Port, is an ideal base from which to explore.

 Discover the mysterious streets of St Peter Port where you will hear about various spooky happenings including the haunting of a boy who starved to death, a Nazi solider, various phantoms and beasts, battle ghosts completed by a visit to the place where witches were burnt at the stake.